hashicorp/terraform-website/content/source/docs/enterprise/getting-started/runs.html.md

 sidebar_current: "docs-enterprise2-started-runs"
 ---

-# Running Terraform in TFE Beta
+# Running Terraform in TFE

 **Prerequisites:** Before starting this guide, make sure you've [created and configured at least one workspace](./workspaces.html).